OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 If you need to use different illustrations depending on the language of the site, you can do so by adding a suffix to the name of your image file.
 Supported suffix values are `en` and `fr` and it must be preceded by a `-`.
 For example: `research-on-the-impact-on-human-rights-fr.png`.

-## Adding an Open Graph image
+## Adding an Open Graph image (social media preview image)

-Add an 1200*630px image in JPG format to the [`assets/images/opengraph/<language_tag>/` folder](https://github.com/OpenTermsArchive/opentermsarchive.org/tree/master/assets/images/opengraph/) where <language_tag> is the language tag as defined by [RFC 5646](https://datatracker.ietf.org/doc/html/rfc5646) and the file is named with [sanitized](https://gohugo.io/functions/urls/urlize/) [title](https://gohugo.io/methods/page/title/) of the page for which you want to configure the open graph image.
+Add an 1200*630px image in JPG format to the [`assets/images/opengraph/<language_tag>/` folder](https://github.com/OpenTermsArchive/opentermsarchive.org/tree/master/assets/images/opengraph/) where <language_tag> is the language tag as defined by [RFC 5646](https://datatracker.ietf.org/doc/html/rfc5646) and the file is named with the [sanitized](https://gohugo.io/functions/urls/urlize/) [title](https://gohugo.io/methods/page/title/) of the page for which you want to configure the Open Graph image.
+The extension must be `.jpg` (not `.jpeg`, all lowercase).

 ## Contributing code